emil-e/rapidcheck/README.md

 - Great support for STL types, including maps and sets
 - Advanced combinators for creating your own generators
 - Stateful based on commands in the vein of Erlang QuickCheck
+- Integration with popular testing frameworks such as Boost Test, Google Test and Google Mock

 ## Prerequisites and installation ##
 RapidCheck makes extensive use of C++11 and thus requires a compliant compiler.
 RapidCheck continuous integration builds using Clang 3.4 and GCC 4.9 and any later versions should also work.
 MSVC 2013 lacks too many C++11 features to successfully compile RapidCheck but it is possible that MSVC 2015 will work when it's released.